carsonchan12345/Useless-Pokemon/README.md

 Wrapper: Some methods are wrapped into one larger method for some common combo of calling.
 Also ensure the small parts can still be modularized.

+Adaptor: Allow to interact with the Navigation class that displaying the encounter pokemon on the map.
+Call caputure class with the pokemon ID so that it is consistence with the map.

 Encapsulation is adopted to prevent the unwanted change from outside.